johnwck/my_da_ds_work/my_projects_github_pages/latent_semantic_indexing/README.md

 The "doc2bow" method will be used to convert the remaining tokens to the Bag of Words (BOW) vectors.
 <img src='step_01f.PNG'>

-The BOW vectors will now contain the token ID and its occurrences in the documents.
+The BOW vectors will now contain the token ID and count of its occurrences.
 <img src='step_01g.PNG'>

 At this stage, input embedding is completed.